-Prior to the end of the third semester, students must establish a guidance committee consisting of five members.
-Students who enter the program in 2022 must establish a guidance committee by October 13, 2023.
+Students must establish their Guidance Committee using the Appointment of Committee form prior to the end of the third semester.
+Students who enter the program in 2023 must establish their Guidance Committee by October 15, 2024.

-Choosing a committee is important.
+Choosing a committee is important and you should consult with your mentor about the committee composition.
 Ideally, you will develop a close professional relationship with these faculty members, which will be of mutual benefit throughout your academic and professional career.
-Consult with your mentor about the committee composition.
-Keep in mind that it is most important to communicate with committee members regarding their expectations of both academic and research progress.
+Communicating with committee members regarding their expectations of both academic and research progress is imperative.